The RCA Photophone Type PB-31

 With the donation, I sent along the following log of scripts and some notes which provide an additional picture of a bunch of energetic broadcasters.

-Began first as a fifteen-minute show, then an hour show through July 1951.
-Aired first at 3 p.m., then 1:30 p.m., then 5 p.m.
-Comedy-Variety show aired live the first season and then pre-taped and live the second season.
+Began as a 15-minute show, then an hour show through July 1951.
+Aired at 3 p.m., then 1:30 p.m., then 5 p.m.
+Comedy-Variety show aired live the ﬁrst season and then pre-taped and live the second season.

 2/29/49 “FROM ONE NOTE TO ANOTHER” # 1-19